 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
+See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental Walls Cavity wall, as built, no insulation (assumed) Roof Pitched, 100 mm loft insulation ★★★☆☆ Floor Suspended, no insulation (assumed) Windows Fully double glazed ★★★★ ☆ Main heating Boiler and radiators, mains gas ★★★★ ☆ Main heating controls Programmer, room thermostat and TRVs Secondary heating None Hot water From main system Lighting Low energy lighting in 50% of fixed outlets ★★★★ ☆
+Element Description Energy Efficiency Environmental Walls System built, with external insulation System built, as built, no insulation (assumed) Roof (another dwelling above) Floor Solid, no insulation (assumed) Windows Mostly double glazing Main heating Boiler and radiators, mains gas ★★★ ☆ Main heating controls Programmer, room thermostat and TRVs ★★★ ☆ Secondary heating None Hot water From main system ★★★ ☆ Lighting Low energy lighting in 75% of fixed outlets